-Plot 347 is located around Alpine Lake in the BWCAW in Cook County (Figure 17).
-Plot 347 was affected by 3 wildfires and a Rx fire between 2002 and 2007, as well as by the July 1999 blowdown event.
+Plot 347 is located around Sea Gull Lake in the BWCAW in Cook County (Figure 17).
+Plot 347 was affected by 3 wildfires and a Rx burn between 2002 and 2007, as well as by the July 1999 blowdown event.
 The Cavity Lake Fire ignited on 13 July, 2006 and remained active until the middle of August, burning an estimated 31,830 acres total and 6,210 acres in the plot.
 The August, 2005 Alpine Lake Fire burned 1,070 acres in the north-central part of the plot and the Ham Lake Fire burned 110 acres in the very southeastern corner of the plot.
 On the southern end of Three Mile Island, 140 acres were burned in a September, 2002 Rx fire.
 The entire plot was impacted by the July, 1999 blowdown.
 Damage to timber was estimated at 67-100% on approximately 3,500 acres in western and southern portions of the plot and at 34-66% on 4,500 acres in the central and northern portions.
 Remaining timber in the northeast suffered damage estimated at 10-33%.

-In 2013, 17 moose (corrected estimate = 23) were observed on plot 347, part of the Cavity Lake Fire (Figure 18).
-The southern part of plot 347 appears to have been burned more severely in the fire than the northern half of the plot.
+In 2014, 51 moose (corrected estimate =79) were observed on plot 347 (Figure 18).
+The southern part of plot 347 appears to have been burned more severely in the Cavity Lake Fire than the northern half of the plot.
 While regenerating brush is evident from the air across much of the plot, much of the upland overstory was removed in the southern half of the plot.
-In the northern half of the plot, the area within the Alpine Lake Fire and the northwest corner of the plot in the Cavity Lake Fire appear to have been burned less severely, and at least scattered individual and groups of overstory trees remain alive.
+In the northern half of the plot, the area within the Alpine Lake Fire and the northwest corner of the plot in the Cavity Lake Fire appear to have been burned less severely, and scattered individual and groups of overstory trees remain alive.
+Since the habitat survey started in 2012, and including the 2007 and 2010 population surveys, no moose have been observed on the portion of the 2002 Rx burn on Three Mile Island in plot 347.